Asana – the Most Misunderstood Limb of Yoga

 Restraint, observance, postures, regulation of breath, substitute food for the mind, ability of the mind to focus, meditation and higher states of consciousness are eight limbs of yoga.

-The limbs of yoga develop together; similar to how pulling one leg of a chair results in the entire chair coming toward you, when you practice one limb of yoga, the other limbs begin to develop as well.
+The limbs of yoga develop together, similar to how pulling one leg of a chair results in the entire chair coming toward you.
+When you practice one limb of yoga, the other limbs begin to develop as well.

-What is an asana?
+What is an Asana?

 Sthira-sukham-asanam